lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

 ### Update Support Folder ###

 As default TextMate ships with a support folder located in <span style="color:silver;">PathToTextMate.app</span>`/Contents/SharedSupport/Support`.
-After downloading and installing TextMate for the first time the development of TextMate's bundles and additional scripts etc. will be continued.
+After downloading and installing TextMate for the first time or after a new release the development of TextMate's bundles and additional scripts etc. will be continued.
 Due to that fact it could happen that a bundle makes usage of new or changed features in the "Support Folder".
 For that reason it is sometimes necessary to update that "Support Folder".

 An update will be installed into `/Library/Application Support/TextMate/Support`.
 After this update TextMate's shell variable `TM_SUPPORT_PATH` will be set to that folder.

 <button onclick='chtmsp()'>Click to check the current content of `TM_SUPPORT_PATH` and version</button> <div id="out"></div>
 <script type="text/javascript" charset="utf-8">
-  var outstr = "TM_SUPPORT_PATH: ";
+  var outstr = "TM_SUPPORT_PATH:<br>";
   function chtmsp () {
-    var cmd = 'echo -en "$TM_SUPPORT_PATH"; echo -en " (version: ";cat "$TM_SUPPORT_PATH/version";echo -en ")"';
+    var cmd = 'echo -en "$TM_SUPPORT_PATH"; echo -en " (version: ";cat "$TM_SUPPORT_PATH/version";echo -en ")<br>"';
     myCommand = TextMate.system(cmd, function (task) { });
     myCommand.onreadoutput = setStr;
   }